The Governing Body 2022

 I am delighted to have joined the governing body as a Mercers’ nominated governor.
 I am married with two grown-up daughters and my hobbies include ski mountaineering, Nordic skiing, diving, cycling and travelling.

-I am originally from South Wales and gained a degree in Microbiology at Cardiff University.
-I moved into the healthcare industry in 1984 and remained there for my entire career, in a number of commercial leadership roles with two large US based medical device and biopharmaceutical companies.
+I am originally from Carmarthenshire in South Wales and gained a degree in Microbiology at Cardiff University.
+After some time in scientific research, I moved into the healthcare industry and remained there for my entire career in a number of commercial leadership roles with two large US medical device companies.

-We moved to Wiltshire initially in 1987, and then between 1999 and 2005 lived in Germany and Switzerland, where my career had taken me.
-On our return to the UK our children came to Dauntsey's, Katie for the Sixth Form and Will for the full secondary school period.
-My wife Nicky and I now live in Avebury.
+We moved to Wiltshire in 1987, and then between 1999 and 2005 lived in Germany and Switzerland, where my career had taken me.
+On our return to the UK our children came to Dauntsey's.

-Apart from Dauntsey's, I hold a number of other Board roles including Trustee and Director of the Wiltshire Community Foundation.
+I am currently chair of the Finance and General Purposes Committee and sit on the Audit and Risk Committee.
+Apart from Dauntsey's, I hold a number of other Board roles including Trustee and Director of the Community Foundation of Wales.